Deputy Prime Minister of Myanmar

-The deputy prime minister of Myanmar is the deputy head of government of Myanmar.
-The position is currently vacant.
+The deputy prime minister of Myanmar was the deputy head of government of Myanmar.
+The position is not currently used.

 History of the office

 The position of Prime Minister was created in 1948, with the adoption of the Burmese Declaration of Independence from the United Kingdom.
 Due to the country's long period of military rule, it has not been uncommon for the prime minister to be a serving (or recently retired) military officer.

 The position was abolished according to the current Constitution (adopted in 2008).
 It provided that the president is both the head of state and head of government.

 On 1 August 2021, State Administration Council formed the caretaker government and vice chairman of SAC became Deputy Prime Minister.

+On 31 July 2025, the NDSC ended the state of emergency and re-formed the Union Government, with the position of deputy prime minister abolished.